vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 --- | ---
 **Action center** | Review the list of actions that need attention.
 Approve or reject actions one at a time, or in bulk.
 You can review action history to track remediation.
 **Submissions** | Submit suspect spam, URLs, email issues and more to Microsoft.

+## Partner catalog

+The Defender portal has a couple of kinds of partner integration:

-**Partner catalog** | Review Defender portal partner integrations, including:<br/><br/>- Third-party integrations that helps secure users with effective threat protection, detection, investigation, and response.<br/>- Professional services where organizations enhance the detection, investigation, and threat intelligence capabilities of the platform.
+- Third-party integrations to help secure users with effective threat protection, detection, investigation, and response in various security fields of endpoints, vulnerability management, email, identities, and cloud apps.
+- Professional services where organizations can enhance the detection, investigation, and threat intelligence capabilities of the platform.

 ## Threat intelligence